treejer/mobile/src/components/AppLoading/README.md

 # AppLoading

-> This component does return loading content
+> This component does return loading content after lunch